usc-mrel/python-ismrmrd-server/readme.md

     git clone https://github.com/kspaceKelvin/python-ismrmrd-server.git
     ```

 1. Change into this respository's directory and create a new conda environment for MRD using the dependencies listed in [environment.yml](environment.yml).
+If using Windows, then [environment_windows.yml](environment_windows.yml) should be used instead.
     ```
     cd python-ismrmrd-server
     micromamba create -f environment.yml